jetbrains-academy/refactoring-course/Conclusion/Conclusion/Conclusion/task.md

 # Section 8: Conclusion

+Congratulations! 🎉

-Congratulations! 🎉 You've completed the course on Introduction to IDE Code Refactoring.
+You've completed the course on **Introduction to IDE Code Refactoring**.
 You've dived into the art of enhancing code quality, improving software design, and mastering techniques to make your codebase more readable, maintainable, and flexible.